Categories: Uncategorized

 How to Act in an Emergency

 If your sustains damage, rinse your mouth carefully with warm water, especially around the tooth in question.
 If one or more pieces have broken off, collect them (if possible) and carefully rinse them, as well.
 Collect a completely knocked out tooth by its crown only; don’t touch or scrub the roots or any loose fibers.
 If you can’t place your tooth back in the socket, then place it in a small container of milk and bring it with you to your emergency appointment.
-For more information, read our tips on handling dental emergency, or speak with Dr. Smith today.
+For more information, read our tips on handling a dental emergency, or speak with Dr. Smith today.

 About Your Grand Prairie Dentist:

 Dr. Quinn Smith is a well-respected and highly experienced general, cosmetic, restorative, and implant dentist in Grand Prairie, TX.
-He takes a patient-first approach that starts from the moment patients enter our Pecan Tree Dental office, and he offers three-year guarantee on all dental work that he performs.
+He takes a patient-first approach that starts from the moment patients enter our Pecan Tree Dental office, and he offers a three-year guarantee on all dental work that he performs.
 Whether you’re a new or returning patient, you can schedule a consultation or your next appointment with Dr. Smith by contacting us at (972) 262-5111.

 Dr. Smith